kevinyswong/kevinyswong.github.io/index.md

 but that these billionaires can live with themselves.
 </blockquote>
-Abigail Disney also references David Foster Wallace's THIS IS WATER commencement speech in 2005 at Kenyon College, during which some in the audience laughed in humor at certain points from the habit of watching too many sitcoms without realizing the brutal reality of what was being said, provoking a rage like watching an arthouse film among a jovial audience that has no idea what's being shown on screen, and then realizing not everyone comes from your background, sighing in resignation, and recalling that we are all nothing: "All I know is that if you are a fish, it is hard to describe water, much less to ask if water is necessary, ethical, and structured the way it ought to be."
+Abigail Disney also references David Foster Wallace's THIS IS WATER commencement speech in 2005 at Kenyon College: "All I know is that if you are a fish, it is hard to describe water, much less to ask if water is necessary, ethical, and structured the way it ought to be."

 To an average American family earning $70,000 a year, an additional $10,000 makes a sizable impact.
 To someone in this stratosphere, an additional million